Garrigill

 Garrigill, Cumbria is a small village in the North Pennine region of the UK, situated on the banks and close to the source of the River South Tyne.
-Historically part of Cumberland, today it is within the Garrigill ward of the civil parish of Alston Moor within the district of Eden.
+Historically part of Cumberland, today it is within the Garrigill ward of the civil parish of Alston Moor within Westmorland and Furness.
 In 1870-72 the chapelry had a population of 1447.

 The village's name should not be confused with the hamlet of Galligill in the Nent valley, also within Alston Moor.

 The village's former name is Garrigill-Gate and it was earlier known as Gerard's Gill.
 (Gill is a Norse word for a steep-sided valley).